signalfx/apmworkshop/apm/misc/fargate/README.md

 See below left of furthest left screen for this link.

-Two frameworks are being used by the trace generator to get URLs: Python Requests.
+The framework used to generate requests is Python Requests.

 The screenshot below shows what the traces will look like.